 This alludes to when Schweitzer gave up an academic fellowship earlier than required so that another scholar might receive it.
 Schweitzer thus lost an opportunity to travel more and to study in England.
 But in the event the scholar for whom the sacrifice was made never claimed the fellowship.
 (Out of My Life and Thought, Chapter 3, p.
 25) And so Schweitzer's renunciation of it had been "folly" [cf. 1 Cor.
 1.23-24, I think].

 Final remark.
 Would Schweitzer have said, as did Dostoyevsky: "If anyone could prove to me that the truth stood on one side and Christ on the other, I would chose to stand with Christ and against the truth"?
-On the one hand, I want to say: No, Schweitzer was a man of reason.
-But on the other hand, I would say that Schweitzer's attachment to Jesus was of the same intensity as the attachment of Dostoyevsky to Christ.
-Both would have said: "In him I have found my master; and I want no other."
+If by 'truth' Dostoyevsky meant what Schweitzer writes of above, "If I should come to the conclusion tomorrow ...", then it seems he would, and that both men found in Jesus, not necessarily metaphysical truth, but religious truth.
+I would say that Schweitzer's attachment to Jesus was of the same intensity as the attachment of Dostoyevsky to Christ.
+Both would have said, "In him I have found my master; and I want no other."

 Goethe's description of a Christian in Briefe des Pastors (1772) as "one who calls Jesus his master" ...
 (Werner Picht, Albert Schweitzer , tr.
 Fitzgerald (1964), p.
 178)